WSIS Civil Society Human Rights Caucus Panel Discussion on

 - the challenge we are facing is not merely to reaffirm existing international treaties, but to commit to actually enforce (or at least improve) implementation of these standards at national level.
 The de facto status of human rights in a given national context is indicative for the level of development, freedoms, democracy etc. HR are therefore good standards for measuring progress and for holding governments accountable to the commitments they have made.
 But to make rights a reality also implies that people must know their rights.

--> HR education - people must know and be able to claim their rights
+-> HR education - people must know and be able to claim their rights2.
+Lack of concrete measures

 - HR standards should be the benchmarks by which we measure progress and by which we review state legislation and policies: as benchmarks in relation to national implementation of the political goals